sujaygarlanka/collision-avoidance-metric/README.md

 ![alt text](images/logo.png)

-# Collision Avoidance Metrics for 3D Camera Evaluation
+# Collision Avoidance Metrics for 3D Camera Evaluation (CPP)

 This repository contains the implementation of our paper:
 > **Collision Avoidance Metric for 3D Camera Evaluation**\